Richard Manuel: Session work, attempted comeback and continued struggles with substance abuse

 By the time of the reunion, Danko, Helm and their families had moved back to the Woodstock area from Malibu.
 Manuel returned with his wife in the spring of 1984.
-In poor health and fearing that he had contracted AIDS from decades of promiscuity and drug abuse, he contemplated making a Robertson-produced solo album and resumed using cocaine, heroin and alcohol.
+In poor health and fearing that he had contracted AIDS from decades of sexual promiscuity and drug abuse, he contemplated recording a Robertson-produced solo album and resumed using cocaine, heroin, and alcohol.
 On one occasion, Manuel absconded with journalist and old friend Al Aronowitz's record collection in a midnight burglary to fund his addictions.
-Following a detox stint at the behest of Albert Grossman, Manuel enjoyed several months of sobriety.
+Following a detox stint at the behest of Albert Grossman, Manuel had several months of sobriety.
 He undertook a successful solo residency (centered around "his favorite Ray Charles songs" and "Tin Pan Alley classics") at The Getaway, a club midway between Woodstock and nearby Saugerties, New York.
 Guests such as Danko and Weider frequently sat in.
 During this period, Manuel also co-wrote a new song, "Breaking New Ground," with Gerry Goffin and Carole King.
 However, he ultimately "fell off the wagon with a thud" in the spring of 1985.

-In addition to their other activities, Manuel and Danko toured throughout 1985 with "The 20th Anniversary Tribute to The Byrds," a tribute group led by founding Byrds Gene Clark and Michael Clarke that also included former Flying Burrito Brothers and Firefall member Rick Roberts, former Beach Boys guitarist Blondie Chaplin and 1968-1969 Byrds bassist John York.
+In addition to their other activities, Manuel and Danko toured throughout 1985 with "The 20th Anniversary Tribute to The Byrds," a tribute group led by founding Byrds members Gene Clark and Michael Clarke that also included former Flying Burrito Brothers and Firefall member Rick Roberts, former Beach Boys guitarist Blondie Chaplin and 1968-1969 Byrds bassist John York.
 Several concert promoters began to shorten the band's name to "The Byrds" in advertisements and promotional material.
 As the band continued to tour in 1985, their agent decided to shorten the name to "The Byrds" permanently, eliciting displeasure from co-founders Roger McGuinn, David Crosby and Chris Hillman.
 Although Michael Clarke continued working with a similar group, Clark heeded their complaints and folded the group.

 Throughout this period, Manuel continued to participate in several projects in addition to his road work, including the recording of the Ethiopian famine relief charity single "Tears Are Not Enough" by the ad hoc Canadian supergroup Northern Lights.
 The song was eventually included on the We Are the World album.
 Along with Hudson on keyboards, Manuel also contributed background vocals to Tom Petty and the Heartbreakers's "Best of Everything" (co-produced by Robertson) on Southern Accents.

 In a March 1985 interview with Ruth Albert Spencer of the Woodstock Times, Manuel expressed equivocation toward The Band's professional direction at a time when the group was relegated to playing theaters and clubs as headliners and support slots in larger venues for onetime peers such as the Grateful Dead and Crosby, Stills and Nash: "I sobered up and I pay a lot closer attention when I realize what we threw away.
 We didn't really throw it away, we benched it and in just this last year and a half I've seen millions of dollars go by ... doors open but we haven't taken advantage of it".